ofbeaton/command-running/README.md

 ## License

-This software is distributed under the LGPL 2.1 License.
+This software is distributed under the MIT License.
 Please see [License file](LICENSE) for more information.